Assignments

 The servo motor position is controlled using angle values, while the LED provides feedback by indicating when the system is active.
 This helps visualize the actuator behavior during testing.

-Air Compressor Control with LED Indicator
+Output Device 2: Air Pump (Air Compressor) Control with LED Indicator

 However, after analyzing the requirements of my design, I decided to change the approach.
 Instead of rigid movement, I opted for a pneumatic solution using an air pump.
 This allows generating softer and more organic motion by inflating flexible structures, which aligns better with the concept of soft robotics.